mickfuzz/makecode-platformer-101/courseOverview.md

 ## Part One - Jumping Right In

+### Identify Game Mechanics

+We will start to understand games by playing a few arcade games and starting to look at what makes them tick.

+Play the following games ( from MakeCode )

+* Galaga
+* Cat Jumper
+* Ballon Game
+* Collect Cherries

+Write down the main VERBs for these games.
+Pick from the following some have more than one Mechanic.

+* Jumping
+* Collecting
+* Avoiding
+* Chasing
+* Shooting

+Knowing what the main mechanics for our game are and making sure that they feel fun and responsive for our player is key to making a great game.

+### Fix the Broken Game

-Start this course by jumping right in.
+Now we will start coding by jumping right in.
 Try to play the following game.
 It's broken right?
 Now look at the code of this broken game and use the link to workshop cards with activities to fix the game and add some elements quickly.

 - [Broken Platform Game to Fix](https://makecode.com/_2iLfej4d6Rfa)
 - [Supporting Activity Cards](https://docs.google.com/presentation/d/1vgHFm4zSC3YEVAXJORSoDHBFYSBIHK2mSCNfgbpiaHY/edit?usp=sharing)